ozhankaraman/IstioCC/README.md

 # Cross Cluster Scenarios

 ## CC1: Check Basic Cross Cluster Communication
-Here we send a request from C1 Cluster, sleepz2 pod(Region1, Zone2) to helloworld2 service
+Here we send a request from sleepz2 pod(C1 Cluster, Region1, Zone2, Sample NS) to helloworld2 service
-on sample namespace and we got replies from the pods on all clusters so cross cluster communication is working
+and we got replies from the pods in 3 Clusters, so we could say Yes Cross Cluster communication is working

 ``` bash
 for count in `seq 1 50`; do